jiakai2002/To-Do-List/README.md

 # To-Do-List
-Functions:

-1)Add a task

-2)Mark a task as done

-3)Delete a task

-4)Clear all tasks

-Future add-ons:
+To Do List with functions like add task, mark task as done, delete task, clear all tasks.
+Made using PyPQt5.

+Add-ons to consider:

 1)Save file function